adobe/spectrum-web-components/README.md

 ### Unit Tests

-Unit tests are implemented using the Karma test runner with Chai, Mocha and Sinon frameworks.
+Unit tests are run with Web Test Runner in Playwright using the Chai, Mocha and Sinon helper libraries.
 These tests can be executed with:

 ```
 yarn test